thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 In cluster mode, multiple TBMQ nodes can operate together, each running Kafka consumers in the same consumer group for the **tbmq.msg.all** topic.
 This approach ensures efficient load balancing and message distribution across nodes.
-This setup can result in scenarios where a published message is processed by one TBMQ node while the intended subscriber is connected to another.
+However, it can result in scenarios where a published message is processed by one TBMQ node while the intended subscriber is connected to another.
 To handle this, **downlink.basic** Kafka topic is used for communication between TBMQ nodes.
 This ensures that the node processing the message forwards it to the target node, which then delivers it to the subscriber via the established connection.